FedeDP/libmodule/docs/src/pubsub.rst

 --------

 Those unfamiliar with actor like messaging, may wonder what a pubsub messaging is. |br|
-PubSub (Publisher-Subscriber) messaging is much like a producer/consumer architecture: an entity registers a "topic" on which it will send messages. |br|
+PubSub (Publisher-Subscriber) messaging is much like a producer/consumer architecture: some entities publish messages on a topic; |br|
-Other entities can then subscribe to the topic to receive those messages. |br|
+other entities can subscribe to the topic to receive those messages. |br|

 Implementation
 --------------